Mike Jones (wide receiver, born 1992)

-Mike Jones (born November 2, 1992) is a professional Canadian football wide receiver for the Montreal Alouettes of the Canadian Football League (CFL).
+Mike Jones (born November 2, 1992) is a Canadian former professional football wide receiver who played in the Canadian Football League (CFL) for the Hamilton Tiger-Cats, Edmonton Elks, and Montreal Alouettes.
 He played college football with the Southern Jaguars from 2012 to 2015.
-Jones has also been a member of the Hamilton Tiger-Cats and Edmonton Elks.

 College career

 Jones played for four years in the Southern Jaguars football program, which included two SWAC West Division Titles.
 After minimal use his first season, Jones became a contributor in the offense and special teams.
 In 39 games played, Jones caught 49 passes for 919 yards and 6 touchdowns.
 As a returner, Jones had 16 kickoff returns for 237 yards, and his lone punt return went for 32 yards.
 His career highs in yards, touchdowns, and average yards per catch came during the 2013 season, which culminated in the Jaguars winning the 2013 SWAC Championship Game in double overtime.
 While attending Southern, Jones studied mass communications.